Best Non-Dairy Milk for Coffee

 How Oat Milk Tastes in Coffee

-Oat milk has a creamy taste that is akin to full-fat dairy milk in coffee.
-It has a smooth texture that won’t interrupt your coffee, which explains why it is growing in popularity so rapidly.
+Oat milk has a creamy taste that is similar to full-fat dairy milk in coffee.
+It has a smooth texture that blends easily, which explains why it is growing in popularity so rapidly.

 Can Oat Milk Make Foam for Coffee?